openfaas/openfaas.github.io/_posts/2021-10-05-migrating-derek-from-docker-swarm.md

 ### Bootstrap faasd with terraform

-We're using [Johan Sieben's module for faasd and Equinix Metal](https://github.com/jsiebens/terraform-equinix-faasd).
+We're using [Johan Siebens' module for faasd and Equinix Metal](https://github.com/jsiebens/terraform-equinix-faasd).
 It abstracts and automates the installation of faasd using cloud-init and will return the URL and username/password for OpenFaaS after the machine is provisioned.

 There is also an example for [DigitalOcean](https://m.do.co/c/2962aa9e56a1) in the [faasd repository](https://github.com/openfaas/faasd/tree/master/docs/bootstrap).